kubernetes-sigs/aws-load-balancer-controller/README.md

 ## Design

 The following diagram details the AWS components this controller creates.
-It also demonstrates the route ingress traffic takes from the DNS record to the Kubernetes cluster.
+It also demonstrates the route ingress traffic takes from the ALB to the Kubernetes cluster.

 ![controller-design](docs/imgs/controller-design.png)